weew/container/readme.md

 })->singleton();
 ```

-Wildcards are very powerful, however, they should be used with caution, since they could break your application if you configure it wrong. (for example: if the regex mask is not precise enough and matches unwanted classes).
-Thanks to regex, creating precise masks shouldn't be a big deal.
+Wildcards are very powerful, however, they should be used with caution, since they could break your application if you configure them wrong. (for example: if the regex mask is not precise enough and matches unwanted classes).
+Thanks to regex, creating precise masks shouldn't be a big deal though.

-Wildcards can also be used in combination of class names and or instances.
-However, I find the usecase for this very limited:
+Wildcards can also be used in combination of class names and instances.
+But I find the usecases for this very limited:

 ```php
 $container->set('/Repository$/', EntityRepository::class);